 Given the biological necessity of these proteins, they have been researched as potentially useful supplements for everything from mental performance to liver disease to recovery from surgery.

+The benefits of a BCAA supplement are most relevant in three areas: workout performance, workout recovery, and immune function.
 On the performance front, a 1991 article in the European Journal of Applied Physiology details how BCAAs can improve performance during long cardio sessions (1).

 The article details two different experiments in which runners in an 18-mile cross country race and runners in a marathon were given a branched chain amino acid supplement and were evaluated both on their physical performance as well as their mental acuity after completing the race.